MicrosoftDocs/visualstudio-docs/docs/extensibility/dotnet-sign-CLI-reference-vsix.md

 - **`-fl | --filelist <PATH>`**

-  Path to file containing paths of files to sign within an archive.
-Supports glob patterns and will recursively enter and sign matching files for nested containers.
+  Path to a file with a list of file paths to sign within a container.
+Supports glob patterns and recursively enters and signs matching files for nested containers.

 - **`-s|--sha1 <SHA>`**